zhetai/elysia/docs/preprocess.md

 Additionally, you have:
 - **`settings`** *(Settings)*: The settings to use.
 - **`force`** *(bool)*: Whether to force the preprocessor to run even if the collection already exists.

+## Additional Functions

+You can also use `preprocessed_collection_exists`, which returns True/False if the collection has been preprocessed (and it can be accessed within the Weaviate cluster), and `delete_preprocessed_collection`, which will delete the cached preprocessed metadata.